 The initial datum is a simple Lie superalgebra $ \, \fg = D(2,1;a) \, $.

-We start proving some basic results on $ \fg \, $, namely the existence of {\sl Chevalley bases\/} (i.e.~bases having nice integrality properties) and a PBW-like theorem for the Kostant $ \Z $--form of the universal enveloping superalgebra $ U(\fg) \, $.
+We start with basic results on $ \fg \, $: the existence of {\sl Chevalley bases\/} (with nice integrality properties) and a PBW theorem for the Kostant $ \Z $--form of the universal enveloping superalgebra $ U(\fg) \, $.

 Next we take a faithful, finite-dimensional $ \fg $--module $ V \, $, and we show it has suitable lattices $ M $ invariant by the Kostant superalgebra.
 This allows to define --- functorially --- additive and multiplicative one-parameter (super)subgroups of operators acting on scalar extensions of $ M $.
 The additive subgroups are just like in the general case: there exists one of them for every root of $ \fg \, $.
 The multiplicative ones instead are associated to elements of the fixed Cartan subalgebra of $ \fg \, $, and are of two types: those of {\sl classical\/} type, modeled on the group functor $ \, A \mapsto U(A_0) \, $ --- the {\sl group of units\/} of $ A_0 $ --- and those of {\sl $ a $--type}, modeled on the group functor $ \, A \mapsto P_a(A) \, $ --- the group of elements of $ A_0 $ ``which may be raised to the $ a^k $--th power, for all $ k \, $''.
-The second type of multiplicative one-parameter subgroups were not used in \cite{fg}: here one needs them because one has to consider the power operation $ \; t \mapsto t^a \, $, \, which in general is not defined for any $ \, t \in U(A_0) \, $, but it is for $ \, t \in P_a(A) \, $; \, this marks a difference with the integral case (i.e.~for $ \, a \in \Z \, $).
+The second type of multiplicative one-parameter subgroups, not used in \cite{fg1}, is now needed because one has to consider the ``operation'' $ \, t \mapsto t^a \, $, defined just for $ \, t \in P_a(A) \, $; this marks a difference with the case $ \, a \in \Z \, $.